YuichiroFukushi/case-study-collections/README.md

 | 5   | 1503960366 | 4/12/2016    | 3:00:00      | 0         |
 | 6   | 1503960366 | 4/12/2016    | 4:00:00      | 0         |

-***Note:*** The table above display only the first 5 rows for visualization purposes.
+***Note:*** The tables above display only the first 5 rows for visualization purposes.

 - 2.d `sleepday_merged`:
-  - I excluded the column TotalSleepRecords from the analysis as it was not relevant to the study I am conducting.
+  - I excluded the `TotalSleepRecords` column from the table as it is not sufficiently relevant to impact my analysis.

 ```sql
 SELECT